AzureHakua/LiveSplit.RabiRibi/README.md

 -If you are performing Syaro Skip, you can use the Syaro Skip option INSTEAD of the Syaro option.
 The Syaro Skip option will split when you leave System Interior.
 If you have both options checked, you will split twice when performing Syaro Skip.
 -The Noah Skip option will split as you transition to the room where Noah 3 is.
 Use this option for both Noah Skip and BunStrike Zip routes.

-Future To Do
-===
--Implement 100% specific options: split on CFE, split on map transitions, split on specific item percents
--Implement practice splitting controls to use to time boss fights more effectively